-Printer Attribute Description Example Default Setting Required or Optional?
-Printer Name Name of printer laser1 N/A Required to install an attached or network printer and to add access to a printer Printer server Name of printer server venus The local system Required to install an attached or network printer and to add access to a printer Description User defined string laser printer near breakroom N/A Optional Printer Port Device printer is attached to /dev/term/a /dev/term/a Required to install an attached printer Printer Type Type of printer unknown PostScript Required to install an attached or network printer File Contents Content to be printed any PostScript Required to install an attached or network printer Destination Destination name for network printers See "Selecting the Destination (or Network Printer Access) Name" on page 61 for examples N/A Required to install a network printer Protocol Protocol used to communicate with printer TCP BSD Required to install a network printer Fault Notification How to notify user of errors Mail to superuser Write to superuser Optional Default Printer Identifies the default printer N/A N/A Optional Always Print Banner Print banner with print job?
-N/A Banner is printed Optional User Access List List of users allowed to print rimmer,lister All users can print Optional
+Printer Definition Description Example Default Setting Required or Optional?
+Printer Name Name of printer laser1 N/A Required to install an attached or network printer and to add access to a printer Printer server Name of print server venus N/A Required to install an attached or network printer and to add access to a printer - This field is filled in by the tool Description User defined string laser printer near breakroom N/A Optional Printer Port Device that the printer is attached to /dev/term/a /dev/term/a Required to install an attached printer Printer Type Type of printer unknown PostScript Required to install an attached printer or a network printer for releases prior to Solaris 9 9/04

+Printer Definition Description Example Default Setting Required or Optional?
+File Content Type Content to be printed any PostScript Required to install an attached printer or a network printer for releases prior to Solaris 9 9/04 Printer Make Make of printer Lexmark N/A Required to install an attached printer or a network printer Printer Model Model of printer Lexmark Optra E312 N/A Required to install an attached printer or a network printer Printer Driver Driver that is used by specifying PPD file Foomatic/PostScript N/A Required to install an attached printer or a network printer Destination Destination name for the network printer For examples, see "Selecting the Destination (or Network Printer Access) Name" on page 74 N/A Required to install a network printer Protocol Protocol used to communicate with the printer TCP BSD Required to install a network printer Fault Notification Specifies how to notify user of errors Mail to superuser Write to superuser Optional Default Printer Identifies the default printer N/A N/A Optional Always Print Banner Print banner with print job?
+N/A Banner is printed Optional User Access List List of users allowed to print on the print server rimmer,lister All users can print Optional